swagger-api/swagger-ui/docs/customization/overview.md

 > **Note**: Some of the examples in this section contain JSX, which is a syntax extension to JavaScript that is useful for writing React components.
 >
 > If you don't want to set up a build pipeline capable of translating JSX to JavaScript, take a look at [React without JSX (reactjs.org)](https://reactjs.org/docs/react-without-jsx.html).
+You can use our `system.React` reference to leverage React without needing to pull a copy into your project.

 ### The System